luk036/corr-solver-cpp/README.md

 Correlation solver for modern C++

 - This library requires C++17 or above.
-- This library depends on GSL, LmiSolver, EllAlgo, xtensor-blas and OpenBLAS.
+- This library depends on EllAlgo, xtensor-blas and OpenBLAS.

 ## ✨ Features